ashwin-kn/Portfolio/README.md

 ---

-This code effectively extends the schema of the "HDFCBANK" table by adding a new column to store date values in a specific format, facilitating further analysis and querying based on dates in the desired format.
-The same process is followed for the "ONGC" table, and "TCS" table.
+This code effectively extends the schema of the "HDFCBANK" table by adding a new column to store date values in a specific format, facilitating further analysis and querying based on dates in the desired format. _The same process is followed for the "ONGC" table, and "TCS" table_.

 ### Identifying the Month with the Highest Volume